islomar/my-notes/intellij.md

 * Create my own keymap
 * "Rocket" app for Mac: in order to show emojis, https://matthewpalmer.net/rocket/
 * Project Settings > Project: you can add an emoji at the beginning of the project name
+* Configure the "File and Code Templates" to create the classes as `final` by default.

 ### Plugins